abhishekkcrs/gestura-edu/README.md

-# ✋ Gesture Detection System
+# ✋ Gestura-EDU: Bridging the gap

 A real-time gesture recognition system using hand landmarks and Dynamic Time Warping (DTW).
 Lightweight and efficient — no deep learning models required.
 Define gestures on-the-fly and link them to commands for intuitive interaction.